uxebu/push2gh-pages/README.md

 with it and pushes the changes back with a commit message such as `Travis deployed "master" - Wed Feb 25 13:06:00 UTC 2015`.

+This way you can focus on development and less on continuously building and pushing it to gh-pages branch, which in the end is nothing you want to waste your time on, it should just happen :).

 # Motivation?

 I had a couple of sites [1], [2] and [3] that were served by [github-pages][4]